-- 1. Define all parking lots with either raised-profile or at-grade curbing to promote drainage and protect paving edges. - 2.
-Integrate curbing to direct stormwater to bioswales and rain gardens as source water for regionally appropriate native vegetation.

-Wheel stops are not permitted except at locations where vehicle bumpers could contact adjacent items such as poles, signs or pedestrians.
+- 1. Define all parking lots with either raised profile or at-grade curbing to promote drainage and protect paving edges.
+All raised curbs will be the Barrier Curb unless existing adjacent curbs are the rolled (mountable) type. - 2.
+Integrate curbing to direct stormwater to bioswales and rain gardens as source water for regionally appropriate native vegetation. - 3.
+Wheel stops are not permitted except at locations where car bumpers could contact adjacent items such as poles, signs or pedestrians.